 Janette van der Weijden, a recently retired PWC Partner, is a licensed CPA in CT, NY, & WA.
 While at PWC, she advised US multinational companies on international transactions and global restructurings.
 She served on PWC's Partner Advisory and Tax Strategy Councils.
 As PWC's Diversity, Equity, & Inclusion Leader for the New York Metro International practice, she led DEI initiatives within the company.

-Janette served as a Board Member of Greenwich Academy where she chaired the Audit, Risk & Legal Committee and currently serves on it’s Advisory Board and Yale University’s Women on Boards Advisory Board.
+Currently she serves on the Greenwich Academy Advisory Board and Yale University’s Women's Advisory Board.
 She is a member of the Women’s Forum of New York and the International Women’s Forum (IWF).

-Janette is a graduate of Brigham Young University with a Masters of Accountancy - Taxation and a Bachelor of Science in Accountancy.
+Janette is a graduate of BYU with a M.A. in Accountancy - Taxation and a B.S. in Accountancy.
 She Is an avid skier, and when not working, can be found with family and friends.

 Belinda had a successful career in finance and investment banking as director of marketing for Citibank Brazil, as head of international marketing strategies for Diners Club and MasterCard of Brazil, and as a trader at Banco Garantía (now Credit Suisse).